Population-level Task-evoked Functional Connectivity via Fourier Analysis: Introduction

 \section{Introduction}

-\textit{Functional magnetic resonance imaging} (fMRI) is a non-invasive brain imaging technique used to estimate both brain regional activity and interactions between brain regions due to its ability to detect \textit{neuronal activity} in the entire brain simultaneously.
-In fMRI studies, brain signals are measured on 3D volume elements (\textit{voxels}) during a certain period of time, and each signal is observed at discrete time points.
-For example, if an fMRI study lasts for 20 minutes and data are collected at every 2 seconds, that is, the time between successive brain scans referred to as \textit{repetition time} (TR, denoted as $\Delta$ hereafter) is 2 seconds, then we obtain observations at 900 time points.
-It is often of interest to investigate neuronal activity.
-However, since neuronal activity occurs in milliseconds, it is impossible to directly observe it using fMRI technology.
-It is implicitly captured by \textit{blood-oxygenation level-dependent} (BOLD) signals.
-When neuronal activity in a brain area occurs, it is followed by localized changes in metabolism, where the corresponding local oxygen consumption increases, and then oxygen-rich blood flows to this area.
+\textit{Functional magnetic resonance imaging} (fMRI) is a non-invasive brain imaging technique used to estimate both brain regional activity and interactions between brain regions.
+In fMRI studies, brain signals are measured on 3-dimensional volume elements (\textit{voxels}) during a certain period of time, and each signal is observed at discrete time points, e.g., to investigate neural activity.
+However, since neural activity occurs in milliseconds, it is impossible to directly observe it using fMRI technology.
+The neural activity is implicitly captured by \textit{blood-oxygenation level-dependent} (BOLD) signals.
+When neural activity in a brain area occurs, it is followed by localized changes in metabolism, where the corresponding local oxygen consumption increases, and then oxygen-rich blood flows to this area.
 This process results in an increase in oxyhemoglobin and a decrease in deoxyhemoglobin.
 The BOLD signal value at each time point is the difference between the oxyhemoglobin and deoxyhemoglobin levels.
-The signal consisting of BOLD values across all time points measures the localized metabolic activity influenced by the local brain vasculature, and it indirectly measures the localized neuronal activity.
-FMRI captures BOLD signals while study subjects are either resting (resting-state fMRI) or performing tasks (task-fMRI).
+The signal consisting of BOLD values across all time points measures the localized metabolic activity influenced by the local brain vasculature, and it indirectly measures the localized neural activity.